spatstat/spatstat/README.md

 There are also *extension packages* which provide additional capabilities and must be loaded explicitly when you need them.
-Currently there are three extension packages:
+Currently there are four extension packages:

    . [spatstat.local](https://github.com/baddstats/spatstat.local)
    for local model-fitting,